devopsfranco/retirement/JS-REBUILD-DOCUMENTATION.md

 # JS-REBUILD-DOCUMENTATION.md

-## Rationale for Converting the Project to an Entirely JavaScript Application
+## Rationale for Retaining TypeScript in the Solana/Anchor Framework

 ### Overview
-The current project is built using TypeScript.
-While TypeScript offers benefits like type safety and better tooling, there are scenarios where switching to plain JavaScript can simplify the development process.
-This document outlines the rationale, pros and cons, and a step-by-step plan for converting the project into an entirely JavaScript-based application.
+The project has been migrated to a Solana/Anchor-based framework.
+While there was a discussion about converting the project to plain JavaScript, the decision was made to retain TypeScript.
+TypeScript offers significant benefits, including type safety, better tooling, and seamless integration with modern Solana libraries like `@solana/web3.js` and wallet adapters.
+This document outlines the rationale for retaining TypeScript and the adjustments made to align with the Solana/Anchor framework.

 ---